-Process for applying to the Respiratory Therapy Program Fall 2018
+Process for applying to the Respiratory Therapy Program Fall 2024

-1. Complete application to Pickens Technical College online, http or in-person at the Registration Office

-2. Send unofficial transcript of general education courses from Community College of Aurora to Lora Mendez,Immendez@aps.k12.co.us (please note, transcript must be from Community College of Aurora, general education courses taken at other institutions must be evaluated for credit by Community College of Aurora prior to entrance)
+- 1. Complete application to Pickens Technical College online, http or in-person at the Registration Office - 2.
+Send unofficial transcript of general education courses from Community College of Aurora to Jackie Holland at jaholland@aurorak12.org.
+Please note, transcript must be from Community College of Aurora, general education courses taken at other institutions must be evaluated for credit by Community College of Aurora prior to entrance)